certbot/certbot/tools/pinning/DESIGN.md

 Under `current` and `oldest`, there are two files as of writing this.
 One is a pyproject.toml file for use with [Poetry](https://python-poetry.org/) while the other is a script that can be run to regenerate pinnings.
-The pyproject.toml file defines a dummy Python package that depends on everything we want to pin.
+The pyproject.toml file defines a Python package that depends on everything we want to pin.
 This file largely just depends on our own local packages, however, extra dependencies can be declared to further constrain package versions or to declare additional dependencies.

 The reason we use Poetry is that it is somewhat unique among Python packaging tools in that when locking dependencies, it makes a best effort approach to do